-The ugly fact is that most companies have BOMs and/or Part Catalogs (inventories) stored in Excel.
+The fact is that most companies have BOMs and/or Catalogs (sometimes called part catalogs or inventories) stored in Excel.
 OpenBOM provides a quick and easy way to import your existing BOMs and get to working on them in OpemBOM right away.

-The process for importing wither a BOM or Part Catalog from Excel is almost identical.
+The process for importing a BOM or Part Catalog from Excel is essentially identical.
 The key to a successful import is a properly formatted Excel.
-Fortunately, formatting is easy.
-There are two ways to do so.
+Fortunately, formatting is easy and has some flexibility

 BE VERY CAREFUL WITH IMPORT.
 DO NOT (RE)IMPORT AN EXCEL INTO EXISTING BOM, YOU MAY OVERWRITE YOUR BOM.
 See the help section on Synchronizing Excel changes to OpenBOM.

 (1) Begin by ensuring your Excel meets some basic formatting requirements:

 - Property ROW defaults to Row 9 (you may specify on import)

 - MUST have some property which will act as Part Number (again, can specify on import

 - OpenBOM imports from the the first sheet